ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 The indirection provided by mark files avoids storing, directly within the primary index, entries for the physical locations of all 1083 granules for all three columns: thus avoiding having unnecessary (potentially unused) data in main memory.
 :::

-The following diagram and the text below illustrates how for our example query ClickHouse locates granule 176 in the UserID.bin data file.
+The following diagram and the text below illustrate how for our example query ClickHouse locates granule 176 in the UserID.bin data file.

 <img src={require('./images/sparse-primary-indexes-06.png').default} class="image"/>